SueMottet/PyBer_Analysis/README.md

 ### Differences in data among the different city types
 General differences amonng the city types include
 ## Ride Share Data Visualization Summary and Proposed Recommendations
-1. Disparity 1 among city types and related rec
+1. There were 500 more rides in Suburban than Rural city types for the same time period.
+2. There were 1000 more rides in Urban than Suburburan city types
-2. Disparity 2 among city types and related rec
+3. Disparity 2 among city types and related rec
-3. Disparity 3 among city types and related rec
+4. Disparity 3 among city types and related rec

 ### References:
 * Matplotlib documentation https://matplotlib.org/3.1.0/index.html